-One of the Directors nominated by the principal shareholder and the Chief Executive Officer are invited to attend the Committee meetings without being a member.
+Two of the Directors nominated by the principal shareholder and the Chief Executive Officer are invited to attend the Committee meetings without being a member.

-The Committee met three times in 2017.
+The Committee met five times in 2018.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- " the recruitment of a new Chief Human Resources Officer; - " the succession planning at the top management level; - " the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2016; - " the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2017; - " target setting for 2017; - " the long-term incentive grants.
+- " organization and talent; - " the executive compensation plan; - " the succession planning at the Board and top management levels; - " the results of a global employee engagement survey; - " the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2017; - " the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2018; - " target setting for 2018; - " the long-term incentive grants.